 Uninsured motorist (UM) coverage is not required in Florida.
 You can purchase the coverage as part of your liability car insurance coverage.

 UM coverage compensates you for damages and injuries caused by an uninsured driver.
 Your insurance provider “stands in the shoes of” the at-fault driver.

 However, having uninsured motorist coverage and receiving compensation for a UM claim are two separate matters.
 Your car insurance company can use the same arguments that another insurance provider would use to challenge your uninsured motorist claim.

 For example, your insurance company could argue that your actions contributed to the cause of the crash.
-According to Florida’s comparative fault statute, the compensation you receive for your UM claim can be reduced by the percentage of blame you have for causing the car crash.
+According to Florida’s modified comparative fault statute, the compensation you receive for your UM claim can be reduced by the percentage of blame you have for causing the car crash (or possibly prevented altogether).